souffle-lang/souffle-lang.github.io/_docs/benchmarks.md

 ### `timer.sh`
 **Synopsis:** `./timer.sh program.dl --facts=<FACT DIRECTORY> --instance=<SOUFFLE EXECUTABLE> [--pretty]`

+Use this script if you are interested in testing the performance of your instance of souffle on a particular datalog program and set of facts.

 **Description:** This utility outputs time and memory performance statistics for `program.dl` in csv row format.
 To produce these statistics, it runs the `<SOUFFLE EXECUTABLE>` with the `-g` flag in order to produce a `.cpp` file.
 Then it gives `program.dl, elapsed real time (seconds), Total number of CPU-seconds that the process spent in user mode, Total number of CPU-seconds that the process spent in kernel mode, Maximum resident set size of the process during its lifetime in Kbytes`.
 Then it outputs the same statistics for the process `souffle-compile result.cpp`, and then for the execution of the final executable `./result`.
 The columns of the row output have the following meaning: